JonathanGrossman/python_basics/08_operators.md

 >>> 65536
 ```

+You can write expressions that have more than one operator.
 For expressions that have more than one arithmetic operator, the order of operations in Python are the same as in algebra.

 ```python
 # variable definitions